-Pasila Street Art District -project began with a desire to bring colour into a grey suburb.
+Pasila Street Art District project began with a desire to bring colour into a grey suburb.
 The area is filled with concrete surfaces that call for street art and open up exciting opportunities for artists.
-Few locals and visitors find their way to Pasila, even though it’s only 5 minute train ride away from the Helsinki central railway station.
+Few locals and visitors find their way to Pasila, even though it’s an only 5 minute train ride away from the Helsinki central railway station.
 Street art draws attention back to this forgotten suburb.

 Pasila Street Art District introduces the kind of street art that is hard to come by elsewhere in Finland.
 It is a place where artists get lots of artistic freedom and can test their limits.
 Some artists are invited to paint with the help of our partners, but it is also a place where local artists can show their skills and visiting international artists can leave their mark.

 We have started guided street art tours in Pasila in the summer of 2018.
 If you are interested in a tour, read more here.
 All profits from the tours will be used to cover the costs of the street art projects.